waelhammoudeh/overpass-c-queries/README.md

 An Example:

- The "xrds2gps" directory contain an example program with a makefile to build.
+ The "xrds2gps" directory contains an example program with a makefile to build.
  Note that the input file and data I use is for Phoenix, Arizona.
+ I should mention the quick call to getStreetNames() in that example was just that quick lazy call.
+That query is simple for a reason, and it is worthy of its own example and documentation ... that is first in my TODO list.

 Questions are welcome, send me am email or a tweet ...